Are you looking for a straightforward way to promote your YouTube channel?

 Write (and re-write!) engaging, clickable video titles

-Take some time to go through all your existing video and make any necessary changes to the titles.
-Perhaps there’s a keyword that has worked really well in driving viewers to your recent videos that could do with being added to your older videos?
-Maybe there are inconsistencies in terms you have used?
-Perhaps the grammar of your older videos leaves a bit to be desired?
+Perhaps there’s a new search term of keyword that works really well in driving viewers to your latest videos.
+Could you incorporate that into your older video titles?
+Maybe there are inconsistencies in the phrasing or terminology?
+Or perhaps the quality of writing or grammar of your older videos leaves a bit to be desired?

 The key to crafting a good YouTube video title is grabbing your audience’s attention without resorting to lazy, click-bait headlines.
 Similar to how you’d carefully consider what an engaging email newsletter headline would be, think carefully about what will make people click.